1. How do I connect to the terminals?

 and I will attempt to describe them the best than I can.
 I used the same CD for

-"Erkiology" on Windham Hill which is a nice Jazz CD with some really
+on Windham Hill which is a nice Jazz CD with some really nicely recorded

 Using the OWI